esi/esi-issues/docs/asset_location_id.md

 Resolvable via:
   - The [ESI structure endpoint](https://esi.evetech.net/ui/#/Universe/get_universe_structures_structure_id) (if you have docking rights)
   - The [ESI bookmark endpoint](https://esi.evetech.net/ui/#/Bookmarks/get_characters_character_id_bookmarks) (all structures you have bookmarked, resolve structures regardless of docking rights)
-  - The [Hammerti.me 3rd party structure API](https://stop.hammerti.me.uk/api/docs/structure) (all structures regardless of docking rights, but, limited to structures added by the users)
 - **Customs Office ID** (Those are not resolvable, see [ESI feature request](https://github.com/esi/esi-issues/issues/685), Note: they share ID range with Item IDs and Structure IDs)
 - **Character ID** (when `location_flag` is `wardrobe`)
 - **Bugged Assets**